 6. Repair kit

-Seriously: the best way to avoid dangerous situations is to avoid them in the first place.
+Seriously: the best way to dodge dangerous situations is to avoid them in the first place.
 That’s not as glib as it sounds.
 For me, who’s written and talked (and even won awards) about adventure travel for over four decades, paddling is one of the more potentially risky things I do these days.
-Or one where I’m very aware of my limitations in paddling mostly alone.
-I got the white-water thing out of my system some time ago and have settled on no more than Grade 2, or portaging.
-At sea, I mostly do day trips in fine weather, which in the UK can mean days or weeks doing other stuff.
+Or at least one where I’m aware of my limitations paddling mostly alone.
+I got the whitewater thing out of my system some time ago and have settled on Grade 2 or portaging.
+At sea, I mostly do day trips in fine weather, which in the UK can mean days or weeks staring out the window.
 But I’ve yet to have a ‘moment’ nor come close to falling out of my sea kayak.
-On river’s I’ve not been tipped out of an IK since my Sunny days and never in a packraft.
+On rivers, I’ve not been tipped out of an IK since my Sunny days and never in a packraft.
 That’s how boring my boating is!
-I’ve managed that by avoiding the high-adrenaline side of things: technical white-water, pounding surf, gale-force winds, as well as changing plans on a trip.
-I’ve had my share of dramas.
+I’ve managed that by avoiding the high-adrenaline side of things: technical whitewater, pounding surf, gale-force winds, as well as being ready to portage or change plans mid-trip.
+I’ve had my fair share of dramas doing other stuff.
 For me the adventure with paddling is quietly exploring wild places with packboats.
 I leave the appalling fascination of this sort of thing to others ;-)

 The range of packrafts has slowly expanded since I bought my first Alpacka Llama in 2010 and Alpacka rafts themselves have changed a lot in that time.
 But here in the UK people are still slow to see the benefits of these lightweight portable boats.
 Much of this reticence must be due to the price of these niche-interest boats which, at a glance look not much different from what I call Slackrafts: disposably cheap vinyl beach toys.
 Another reason might be that packrafts appeal more to outdoorsy types looking for a new way to enjoy the wilderness or countryside, but with no interest in acquiring the technical skills far less the storage and transport issues of hardshells.
 They won’t come across these boats very often but as this test clearly proved, anyone can hop into a packraft, set off down river in a straight line and tackle an Environmental Agency Grade III canoe chute.
 The testers all ‘got it’ and by the end some were already cooking up packrafting adventures.